-Peripheral Artery Disease Treatment
+Peripheral Artery Disease

-Opening blocked blood vessel/arteries, without open surgery
+Opening blocked arteries, without open surgery

-Peripheral artery disease treatment often consists of non-surgical procedures for blocked blood vessel/arteries in the legs, which can be performed at one of our groups 5 hospital locations.
+Peripheral artery disease treatment often consists of non-surgical procedures for blocked arteries in the legs, which can be performed at one of our groups 5 hospital locations.
 Balloon angioplasty, laser guided artery re-opening (see below), atherectomy, stent placement, and thrombolysis are a few of the non-surgical procedures that are offered.

-Peripheral Artery Disease (PAD) usually results from arteriosclerosis (hardening of the blood vessel/arteries associated with cholesterol deposits).
+Peripheral Artery Disease (PAD) usually results from arteriosclerosis (hardening of the arteries associated with cholesterol deposits).
 Many causes have been identified including elevated cholesterol, smoking, diabetes, high blood pressure and congenital factors.
 The symptoms usually begin with pain in the calves or legs when walking, that is relieved by rest (this symptom is called “claudication”).
 Hip and thigh pain may be caused by PAD, as may erectile dysfunction.

 Even some patients with severely low blood flow causing gangrene may have their toes, or limbs saved by interventional radiology (see photos or before and after intervention).
 Not every extremity can be saved, but new advances allow hope in some cases that formerly were hopeless!